dagomx/java_ee_samples/README.md

-This is a repo for the "Java EE Development with Eclipse, 2nd Edition" Book.
+This is a repo for the "Java EE Development with Eclipse, 2nd Edition" Book examples.